-- Protecting and enhancing the condition of the City's native woodlands and other woodlands of specific biodiversity value. - Establishing a rolling programme for regularly updating and sharing tree and woodland baseline inventory and condition data across the City to monitor the condition of its trees and woodland. - Continuing to implement ACC's city-wide Deer Management Plan and work with neighboring landowners and local Deer Management Groups (DMG) to address deer management issues on a collaborative basis. - Ensuring that the Scottish Government's Policy on Control of Woodland Removal is embedded within the City's planning guidance on Trees and Development. - Promote the more extensive use of TPO's to protect privately owned woodlands and ensure appropriate management takes place.
+- Protecting and enhancing the condition of the City's native woodlands and other woodlands of specific biodiversity value. - Developing a Long Term Forest Plan. - Connecting and protecting habitats at a landscape scale in order to ensure ecosystem connectivity. - Establishing a rolling programme for regularly updating and sharing tree and woodland baseline inventory and condition data across the City to monitor the condition of its trees and woodland. - Continuing to implement ACC's city-wide Deer Management Plan and work with neighboring landowners and local Deer Management Groups (DMG) to address deer management issues on a collaborative basis. - Ensuring that the Scottish Government's Policy on Control of Woodland Removal is embedded within the City's planning guidance on Trees and Development. - Promote the more extensive use of TPO's to protect privately owned woodlands and ensure appropriate management takes place.